luo-yuanfu/is-despot/doc/cpp_model_doc/Tutorial on Using DESPOT with cpp model.md

 ## 5. Using Importance Sampling

-There are three new features in IS-DESPOT.
+There are three new features in IS-DESPOT API.
+The first one is the `ImportanceSamplingStep` function in which importance sampling for transition is implemented.
+The second one is the `ImportanceWeight` function in which importance sampling for initial belief is implemented.
+The third one the `Feature` function which helps for learning importance distribution.

 ## 6. References